-Jeff Perschbacher, Project Leader, Fishery Biologist I (1 April-30 November)
+Jeff Perschbacher, Fishery Biologist I (1 April-31 December)

-Duties: The project leader is responsible for writing the operational plan.
-This position will serve as the project biologist and will be responsible for removing equipment from winter storage, readying it for use, for hiring and training any new personnel, and completion of Monday index boat counts.
+Duties: This position will serve as the project biologist and will be responsible for removing equipment from winter storage, readying it for use, for hiring and training any new personnel, and completion of Monday index boat counts.
 The project biologist will be responsible for inseason data reduction and conducting daily data analysis, postseason data analysis, and writing the ADF&G fishery data series report.
-This position will also ensure all data are in proper format and posted on DocuShare at the completion of the field season and will be expected to generate all harvest and effort estimates and will post regular summaries inseason on DocuShare.
-This position is also responsible for ensuring all pressing and aging of Chinook salmon scale samples from the creel survey and inriver gillnets is accomplished and will summarize the age composition data and forward the information to the area research biologist.
-All related data files and scale cards will be archived.
-It will also be the responsibility of this position to keep the area research biologist informed of any problems with equipment or personnel affecting the completion of this project.
+This position will also ensure all data are in proper format and will generate inseason creel and inriver netting summaries to be posted on DocuShare.
+This position is also responsible for ensuring all pressing and aging of Chinook salmon scale samples from the creel survey and inriver nets is summarized and posted on DocuShare.
+All related data files, scale cards, and tissue samples will be archived.
+It will also be the responsibility of this position to keep the area managers informed of any problems with equipment, personnel, or the public affecting the completion of this project.